knowthebird/NoninvasiveGlucometer/README.md

 The motivation for the competition is to increase the information available to the general public on noninvasive sensors by evaluating the accuracy of different sensor designs and to provide all the information needed to recreate those designs freely.
 This is in the hopes that in the near future there may be an affordable sensor which can reliably provide accurate readings, and reduce the pain, cost, and waste associated with typical glucometers.

 This repository is setup to also act as an Arduino library.
-The design rules are setup such that the sensor should interface like a Wing with an Adafruit Feather.
-See https://learn.adafruit.com/adafruit-feather/overview for reference.

 The information provided here has not been evaluated by the Food and Drug Administration.
 The information provided here is not intended to diagnose, treat, cure, or prevent any disease.

-Please feel free to reach out to noninvasiveglucometer@gmail.com with any questions, suggestiosn, comments, or concerns.
+Please feel free to reach out to noninvasiveglucometer@gmail.com with any questions, suggestions, comments, or concerns.

 ## Prizes
 To encourage some friendly competition, the following prizes are offered.
 It should be noted though, that all competitors are contributing to the information available to the general public.
 Knowing both what works well, and what does not, is of benefit to the public.